Winning NEC Bids for Small Contractors: Planning Your Way to Procurement Success

 Provide a simple PDF printout or visual report with commentary.
 This is where consultants can add major value.

-5. Planning Adds Commercial Value to the Bid
+5. Planning Improves Commercial Value to the Bid

 The programme doesn’t just impress procurement panels-it also protects your commercial position post-award.